USS Congress (1799): Quasi-War

-A peace treaty with France was ratified on 3 February 1801 and Congress returned to Boston in April.
+A peace treaty with France was ratified on 3 February 1801 and Congress returned to Boston by 3 April.
 In accordance with an act of Congress passed on 3 March and signed by President John Adams, thirteen frigates then currently in service were to be retained.
-Seven of those frigates, including Congress, were to be placed in ordinary.
+Seven of those frigates, including Congress, were to be placed in ordinary (mothballed).
 En route to the Washington Navy Yard, she passed Mount Vernon on her way up the Potomac and Captain Sever ordered her sails lowered, flag at half mast, and a 13-gun salute fired to honor the recently deceased George Washington.
 Congress decommissioned at Washington along with United States and New York.

 First Barbary War

-During the United States' preoccupation with France during the Quasi-War, troubles with the Barbary States were suppressed by the payment of tribute to ensure that American merchant ships were not harassed and seized.
-In 1801 Yusuf Karamanli of Tripoli, dissatisfied with the amount of tribute he was receiving in comparison to Algiers, demanded an immediate payment of $250,000.
-In response, Thomas Jefferson sent a squadron of frigates to protect American merchant ships in the Mediterranean and pursue peace with the Barbary States.
+During the United States' preoccupation with France during the Quasi-War, troubles with the Barbary States were suppressed by the payment of a tribute to ensure that American merchant ships were not harassed and seized.
+In 1801, Yusuf Karamanli of Tripoli, dissatisfied with the amount of tribute he was receiving in comparison to Algiers, demanded an immediate payment of $250,000.
+In response, Thomas Jefferson sent a squadron of frigates to protect American merchant ships in the Mediterranean and to pursue peace with the Barbary States.

 The first squadron, under the command of Richard Dale in President, was instructed to escort merchant ships through the Mediterranean and negotiate with leaders of the Barbary States.
 A second squadron was assembled under the command of Richard Valentine Morris in Chesapeake however, the performance of Morris's squadron was so poor that he was recalled and subsequently dismissed from the Navy in 1803.
 A third squadron was assembled under the command of Edward Preble in Constitution and by mid-1804 they had successfully fought the Battle of Tripoli Harbor.

+On 21 March 1804 the Secretary of the Navy Robert Smith ordered Lt.
+John Cassin, supervisor of the Washington Navy Yard, to prepare the ship for sea.